 - A couple of cheap, throw away paint brushs (to apply resin)

 - Box of 1 -inch wood screws

 - Hole saw (2in diameter)

-- Tee-post driver (to pound conduit into ground)
+- Steel Head Fence Post Driver with Handles (to pound conduit into ground)

 - One very large foam pumpkin with a carved out face.
 Mine was a ‘Funkin’ at approx 15W x 17H that I found at Hobby Lobby at last year’s ‘end of season’ sale, but you can also buy it at the Funkin site HERE.
 If you want a variety of shapes and sizes to choose from you can go to the Funkin site HERE).
 Also, I went a step further and ‘corpsed’ my pumpkin to give it an even spookier look.
 To do this, see my DIY Corpsed Foam Pumpkin Tutorial.